Pinto bean: Cooking

 Pinto beans are often soaked, which greatly shortens cooking time.
 If unsoaked, they are frequently boiled rapidly for 10 minutes.
 They will then generally take two to three hours to cook on a stove to soften.
 In a pressure cooker they will cook very rapidly, perhaps 3 minutes if soaked, and 20-45 minutes if unsoaked.
 Cooking times vary considerably however and may depend on the source of the bean, hardness of the cooking water and many other factors.

 Nutrition

 A nutrient-dense legume, the pinto bean contains many essential nutrients.
 It is a good source of protein, phosphorus and manganese, and very high in dietary fiber and folate.

-Rice and pinto beans served with cornbread or corn tortillas are often a staple meal where meat is unavailable.
-This combination contains the essential amino acids necessary for humans in adequate amounts: corn complements beans' relative scarcity of methionine and cystine and beans complement corn's relative scarcity of lysine and tryptophan.
+Rice and pinto beans served with cornbread or maize tortillas are often a staple meal where meat is unavailable.
+This combination contains the essential amino acids necessary for humans in adequate amounts: maize complements beans' relative scarcity of methionine and cystine and beans complement maize's relative scarcity of lysine and tryptophan.

 Studies have indicated pinto beans can lower the levels of both HDL and LDL cholesterol.
-Pinto beans have also been shown to contain the phytoestrogen coumestrol, which has a variety of possible health effects.

-Pinto beans have long been associated with flatulence.
-According to historian Alfred Crosby, this was not true prior to the Columbian Exchange.
-Indigenous cultures instead soaked beans several times as opposed to Europeans who came from more arid climates and generally soaked beans at much lower levels.